"""

 [*xmin*, *xmax*, *ymin*, *ymax*].

-Define the region of the output points [Default is same as input].
+Define the region of the output points [Default is the same as the input].

 {verbose}